sergei5553/city-list/README.md

   `city-list-ui` uses [`Semantic UI React`](https://react.semantic-ui.com/) as CSS-styled framework.

+## Build city-list application using Maven

+- **city-list-api**

+  - Open a terminal and navigate to parent folder folder

+  - Run the following `Maven` command to build the application
+    ```
+    mvn clean install
+    ```

+Note: You can use IntelliJ IDEA to build and run application using GUI.

-## Start Environment
+## Start Application

 - In a terminal, make sure you are inside [city-list-api](city-list-api) root folder and see [docker-compose.yml](city-list-api%2Fdocker-compose.yml)

 - Run the following command to start docker-compose containers.
 It will start MongoDB.
   ```
-  docker-compose up -d
+  docker-compose up
   ```

-## Running city-list application using Maven

-- **city-list-api**

-    - Open a terminal and navigate to parent folder folder

-    - Run the following `Maven` command to start the application
-      ```
-      mvn clean install -DskipTests
-      ```
-    -  java -jar city-list-api/target/city-list-api-0.0.1-SNAPSHOT.jar

-Note: You can use IntelliJ IDEA to build and run application using GUI.

-## Running city-list-ui application for development use only
+## Running city-list-ui application for development use only (run npm)

 - **city-list-ui**